 I scratched my tip, doubled, pause….and tripled it.

-Because buying helps no one if we first have20141129_082546n’t learned the lesson of blessing, giving, and sacrificially responding to the prompting that whispers to do above and beyond what our mind might not be capable to understand.
+Because buying helps no one if we first haven’t learned the lesson of blessing, giving, and sacrificially responding to the prompting that whispers to do above and beyond what our mind might not be capable to understand.

 We circled the parking lot first.
 So much to buy.
 Seeing crabby faces, crossing in front of cars, risking their lives to get “the perfect present”.
 And I think about my friend who just lost a parent, the young family who recently lost a child.
 The friend divorced recently, the baby I have back home who has been taken away from her mama because she just can’t get her stuff together….